 Let’s look at a working capital example for a retail store we’ll call ABC Enterprise.
 ABC Enterprise’s assets and liabilities are as follows:

 |Inventory: $10,000||Debt: $10,000|

 |Total: $40,000||Total: $30,000|

-As you can see, this company’s current assets are $40,000, and their current liabilities are $30,000.
-We subtract current liabilities from current assets to get a net working capital of $10,000, meaning this company has positive net working capital.
+The company’s current assets are $40,000, and the current liabilities are $30,000.
+When we’re looking for how to find working capital, we’d subtract current liabilities from current assets to get a net working capital of $10,000, meaning this company has positive net working capital.

 Positive vs. Negative Working Capital

-Quite simply, it’s an indication that your business is in good financial health.
+It’s an indication your business is in good financial health.
 Healthy firms can meet current financial responsibilities, and positive working capital indicates an ability to invest in other operational needs.